 “But the question of whether genetic engineering did play a part in the emergence of SARS-CoV-2 must continue to be investigated so that humanity can place appropriate limits and safeguards on such research.”

-While the idea that SARS-CoV-2 was released to further a mass vaccination agenda seems too far-fetched for most people to countenance there is much evidence that, whatever the origins of Covid-19, there could well be a plan to introduce global, mandatory vaccination, and this would merge with Bill Gates’ desire for “digital certificates”, contained in quantum-dot tattoos, to be introduced to identify who has been tested for Covid-19, who has recovered, and who has been vaccinated against it.
+While the idea that SARS-CoV-2 was released to further a mass vaccination agenda seems too far-fetched for most people to countenance there is much evidence that, whatever the origins of Covid-19, there could well be a plan to introduce global, mandatory vaccination, and this would merge with Bill Gates’ desire for digital certificates, contained in quantum-dot tattoos, to be introduced to identify who has been tested for SARS-CoV-2, who has been vaccinated against it, and who has recovered from Covid-19.